pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 storageAccountArgs.Sku = new SkuArgs { Name = SkuName.Standard_LRS };
 ```

-Even though it is logically equivalent to
+...even though it is logically equivalent to

 ```cs
 new StorageAccountArgs